dilworthlab/CnT_pipeline_snakemake/README.md

 ## STEP 6 : Run pipeline with snakemake
 Once steps 1 to 5 are completed, you are finally ready to run the pipeline.
 In the directory, call Snakemake with ```--profile <profile.name>```.
-E.g.

 ```
-snakemake --profile Slurm_CnT
+snakemake --profile Slurm_CnT # with example profile name "Slurm_CnT"
 ```

 ### Troubleshooting Snakemake:

 - You can do a 'dry-run' with Snakemake.
-This allows you to see if the workflow before running it.
+This allows you to check the workflow before running it.
 ```
 snakemake -np --profile Slurm_CnT
 ```